arthurdehgan/calQ_examples/mammouth/instructions.md

 sshfs username@mp2b.calculquebec.ca:./ mammoth
 ```

+Note: You will have to run the command again if you see your mp2 folder is empty (which can happen if connexion to the server is lost.
 That's it, now every file or folder you add/modify/remove in this local mammoth folder will be added/modified/removed from your remote folder on the mammoth server.

 More info on the [official doc][mammoth transfer]